School Science Lessons

 Plants of the Campanulaceae family are called bellflowers, (Latin campanula little bell)

-Campanulaceae">Campanulaceae, Bellflower family
+Campanulaceae, Bellflower family

-Happy tree, (Campotheca acuminata), cancer tree, tree of life. large glossy leaves with heavy veining, small white flowers in spherical clusters, bark and stems contain alkaloid | Camptothesin, C20H16N2O4 | used in Chinese traditional medicine and in cancer research, Nyssaceae, China
+Happy tree, (Campotheca acuminata), cancer tree, tree of life, up to 20 m, large glossy leaves with heavy veining, small white flowers in spherical clusters, bark and stems contain alkaloid | Camptothesin, C20H16N2O4 | used in Chinese traditional medicine and in cancer research,

-Campsis chinensis, Chinese trumpet vine, trumpet vine, tecoma, bignonia, China, Bignoniaceae
+Chinese trumpet vine, (Campsis chinensis), trumpet vine, tecoma, bignonia, China, Bignoniaceae

 Ylang ylang, (Cananga odorata), kenanga, perennial, village tree, evergreen tree for very warm sheltered position, drooping branches,